coinpal-io/plug_wordpress/README.md

 Go to the WooCommerce Section and Click Orders.

-You will see the Test Orders Marked as “On Hold”
+You will see the Test Orders Marked as “Paid”

 Verify the Coins are in your chosen Coinpal Wallet (The addresses you input in Step #1.)

 You may also use a Block Explorer to verify if the transaction was processed.

-Go to the order on WooCommerce, and in the Status section, mark it as "Processing", or "Completed" to notify the customer their order is being processed.
+After the verification of the above steps is completed, it means that the connection with Coinpal is successful.